thraveboy/fbbs/README.md

 sudo apt-get sqlite3

-Create user database in sqlite:
+Change access to database file so apache can access them:

+sudo chmod a+wr fbbs.db
-sudo touch fbbs-user.db; sudo chmod a+wr fbbs-user.db
+sudo chmod a+wr fbbs-user.db
+sudo chmod a+wr fbbs-private.db

+# If want to create DBs by hand, instead of using default dbs. (must also change access with chmod as in above).

+Create initial main public db:

+touch fbbs.db

 Create users table in fbbs.db in sqlite3: